jwass/maptime-boston-python/slides/slides.md

 - "Fiona is OGR’s neat, nimble, no-nonsense API" (FIONnnA)
 - I like to remember it as File I/O or Feature I/O
-- Reads and writes vector formats with a GeoJSON-like model (i.e., a single geometry with a key/value properties)
+- Reads and writes vector formats with a GeoJSON-like model (i.e., features with a geometry and key/value properties)
 - `fio` command line program for quick access and for use in command pipelines
 - Uses GDAL under the hood